-This quick and easy cream fruit chaat is a tasty mix of a fruit cocktail, crunchy apples, and sweet bananas, all tossed together in a creamy mixture.
+This quick and easy cream fruit chaat is a mix of a fruit cocktail, crunchy apples and sweet bananas, all tossed together in a creamy mixture.
 It feels filling but isn’t heavy, so it’s great for a light snack.

-You can serve this fruit chaat during hi-tea, where it will be a hit alongside other treats.
+You can serve this fruit chaat during hi-tea or even as a dessert, where it will be a hit alongside other treats.
 It’s also perfect for your Iftar spreads during Ramadan.
 Your family will definitely love this colorful and sweet dish!

 More Dessert Recipes